dhruvabhat24/Dhruvabhat24/README.md

 4) PROFILE VIEWS COUNTER: already wired to komarev.com using your username — no setup needed, updates automatically.

-5) All stats/streak/language/trophy/skillicons/quote widgets
+5) All stats/streak/language/trophy/skillicons widgets
    (github-readme-stats, github-readme-streak-stats,
-   github-readme-activity-graph, github-profile-trophy, skillicons.dev,
+   github-readme-activity-graph, github-profile-trophy, skillicons.dev)
-   quotes-github-readme) are free public APIs — no setup needed, they pull live from your GitHub account.
+   are free public APIs — no setup needed, they pull live from your GitHub account.
+NOTE: github-readme-stats.vercel.app (the stats card, streak card, top-langs card, and activity graph) is a shared free service that frequently gets rate-limited or goes down temporarily.
+   If those show broken on your profile, it's very likely a temporary outage on their end, not an issue with this file — refresh in a few minutes/hours.
+If it stays broken long-term, you can self-host your own instance (the project's GitHub page has one-click deploy instructions) and swap the URL.

 =====================================================================
 -->